qprqpr/GaijinApplicationPlatform/docs/dev-portal/gui/configs-management.md

 #### Upload/Download scripts archive
 To upload scripts use zip archive containing folder with scripts.
-You must create zip archive by you self and than upload it using `Upload Zip` button.
+You must create zip archive by you self and than upload it using “Upload Zip” button.
-You can download scripts zip archive using `Download Zip` button.
+You can download scripts zip archive using “Download Zip” button.
-Вы можете загрузить конфиги из директории используя кнопку Upload from directory
+You can upload configs from the directory using the “Upload from directory” button
 ![Upload scripts](./images/scripts.png)

-Под кнопками оторбражаются загруженные файлы в виде дерева
+Below the buttons the downloaded files are displayed in the form of a tree.

 ### Code Editor
 #### Code Complete